-- Same as or similar to a name appearing in the Companies Registry’s ‘Index of Company Names’; or
+- Same as or similar to a name appearing in the Companies Registry’s ‘Index of Company Names’

-- Same as a name of a body corporate already incorporated or registered under an Ordinance; or
+- Same as a name of a body corporate already incorporated or registered under an Ordinance

-- Offensive or otherwise contrary to public interest under the Registrar’s opinion.
+- Offensive or otherwise contrary to the public interest under the Registrar’s opinion

 Company names that give the impression to the Government of HK SAR by having words or expressions such as ‘Council’, ‘Department’, ‘Bureau’, ‘Commission’, ‘Government’, etc. must be sent for approval.

-In our previous article Requirements for registration of a Hong Kong company name, you can get a detailed description of which name should be eligible.
+In our previous article on requirements for registration of a Hong Kong company name, you can get a detailed description of which name should be eligible.